iamswarnadeep/Link-Shortener-by-Swarnadeep/README.md

 * Open website [T.ly](https://t.ly/home)
 * Signup on this website then login to the website.
 * Click on Generate API Token or navigate to [Generate API Token](https://t.ly/settings#/api)
-* Provide any userfriendly token name and click on create.
+* Enter any userfriendly token name and click on create.
-* Notedown the API Token generated here.
+* Copy/save the API Token.
 * Right click on the Extension and click on Options
 * Enter the API token (Generated in the above steps) and click Save.
 * Now the configuration needed for tool is completed.